metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 - `labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) objects.

-<a id="nestedatt--spec--services--matching--resources--deployment--spec"></a>
+<a id="nestedatt--spec--services--matching--overrides--deployment--spec"></a>
-### Nested Schema for `spec.services.matching.resources.deployment.spec`
+### Nested Schema for `spec.services.matching.overrides.deployment.spec`

 Optional:

-- `template` (Attributes) Template describes the pods that will be created. (see [below for nested schema](#nestedatt--spec--services--matching--resources--deployment--spec--template))
+- `template` (Attributes) Template describes the pods that will be created. (see [below for nested schema](#nestedatt--spec--services--matching--overrides--deployment--spec--template))

-<a id="nestedatt--spec--services--matching--resources--deployment--spec--template"></a>
+<a id="nestedatt--spec--services--matching--overrides--deployment--spec--template"></a>
-### Nested Schema for `spec.services.matching.resources.deployment.spec.template`
+### Nested Schema for `spec.services.matching.overrides.deployment.spec.template`

 Optional:

 - `metadata` (Attributes) ObjectMetaOverride provides the ability to override an object metadata.
-It's a subset of the fields included in k8s.io/apimachinery/pkg/apis/meta/v1.ObjectMeta. (see [below for nested schema](#nestedatt--spec--services--matching--resources--deployment--spec--template--metadata))
+It's a subset of the fields included in k8s.io/apimachinery/pkg/apis/meta/v1.ObjectMeta. (see [below for nested schema](#nestedatt--spec--services--matching--overrides--deployment--spec--template--metadata))
 - `spec` (Map of String) Specification of the desired behavior of the pod.

-<a id="nestedatt--spec--services--matching--resources--deployment--spec--template--metadata"></a>
+<a id="nestedatt--spec--services--matching--overrides--deployment--spec--template--metadata"></a>
-### Nested Schema for `spec.services.matching.resources.deployment.spec.template.metadata`
+### Nested Schema for `spec.services.matching.overrides.deployment.spec.template.metadata`

 Optional: